iso-techdev/pytest-by-example/README.md

 ```

 ## Instructions
+# YOU NEED TO FIX THE FAILED UNIT TESTS
 1- Read and understand the pytest.ini file under the root of this project.
 This files is triggered and read as a configuration file by "pytest" before an test execution
 2- You need to go through all test and execute them and fix the unit tests which are failed
 3- To isolate and run any test module ( python file) go to the root folder